I have been closely following the launch of ChatGPT, the OpenAI chatbot that has recently caught the world’s attention.

 - Emotions, opinions, authenticity: Human-created content is natural and conveys a wide range of emotions, opinions, and styles.
 AI content lacks nuance.

 - Purpose: Human-created content has a purpose, such as entertainment or persuasion.
-AI content is focused on large volumes of content, which can deliver mediocre outcomes.
+AI content focuses on large volumes of content, which can deliver mediocre outcomes.

 The Risks of ChatGPT